acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list.

-<b> Update March 2024</b> Added a load of STAC links and some opendatacube ones.
+<b> Update October 2025</b> More developer links added.
 I accept PR's and you get a mention in the contributors file.

-<b> A note of caution </b> During the QC of links I note that the vast majority are 18 + months old or considerbly older.
+<b> A note of caution </b> During the QC of links I note that the vast majority are 2years+ old or considerbly older.
 Some repos are retired and still visible, some code is > 10 years old.
 Tread carefully.
+This list is open to PR's and suggestions, it is updated infrequently by myself.
+If you find a link that is helpful, share it!
+We have 1.3k stars now so plenty of eyes on it.
+You will get acknowledged in the contributors file.

 Annotations are based on the headers - and where available - on the github accounts